 “DinoDig and DinoLabs provide our guests with two important aspects of paleontology,” said Museum of Science and History Curator of Science Dr. Aaron Pan.
 “DinoDig gives one a taste of the exhilaration and joy of fieldwork and discovery, while DinoLabs allows our guests to see how scientists prepare and study fossils to determine how these amazing animals lived and interacted with their environment.”

 FACTS: PALUXYSAURUS JONESI STATE DINOSAUR OF TEXAS

 Paluxysaurus jonesi lived around 112 million years ago during the Cretaceous Period and was common to North Texas, based on fossils from Hood County and dinosaur footprints from near Glen Rose, Texas.
 It measured close to 12 feet high at the shoulder, was approximately 60 feet in length, and weighed roughly 20 tons.
 The species in the Fort Worth Museum of Science and The History was discovered at the Jones Ranch in Hood County.

 The dinosaur was originally identified as the Pleurocelus.
 However, in 2006, based on years of research, the massive sauropod was re-identified by then Southern Methodist University Geology Master’s student Peter Rose, as belonging to a different species and was named Paluxysaurus jonesi.

 North Texas is home to at least six species of dinosaurs including Acrocanthosaurus, Paluxysaurus, Pawpawsaurus, Protohadros, Tenontosaurus, and an (as yet) unnamed small ornithopod dinosaur.

 Right outside DinoLabs on the north end of the Museum is yet another large dinosaur.
-A 62-foot-long dinosaur topiary, to be exact!
-Learn about this unique addition to the Museum's dinosaur collection.
+A 62-foot-long dinosaur sculpture, to be exact!